-\Although this checklist utilizes state information, its submittal to the Corps is a Federal requirement. \\ If your project is not within Federal jurisdiction, coordination with NH DHR is not required under Federal law.
+\Although this checklist utilizes state information, its submittal to the Corps is a Federal requirement.

+\\ If your project is not within Federal jurisdiction, coordination with NH DHR is not required under Federal law.

 Peirce Island lies in the Lower Piscataqua River -South water quality assessment unit (AUID: NHEST600031001-02-02).
 It is listed as Severe for Aquatic Life and Swimming, and Poor for Boating and Fish Consumption.
 The constituents of concern are mercury, fecal coliform, enterococcus, dioxins and PCBs.
-While the project will result in a 1,394 sf increase of impervious service within the project area due to the larger size of new pump house infrastructure, a stormwater drainage system is being installed to manage runoff from the building roof, adjacent walkways and lawn area.
+While the project will result in a 1,394 sf increase of impervious service within the overall project area due to the larger size of new pump house infrastructure, a stormwater drainage system is being installed to manage runoff from the building roof, adjacent walkways and lawn area.

 This project is located within 200 feet of the tidal Piscataqua River.
-Nearly all the area to be impacted has been previously disturbed in relation with the existing community pool, with the exception of a small portion of the the impacts required for the installation of the new storm drainage system outlet.
+All areas to be impacted in association with replacement and upgrading of the pools systems have been previously disturbed.
+The shoreline directly off the north side of the pool where the new storm drainage system outlet is proposed has also been previously disturbed and may not be the original shoreline.
+This area may have been filled during the original 1937 +/- construction of the Peirce Island pool.
+The pool deck formerly extended to the top of the slope, but this portion of the deck was removed in approximately 2000 when the now existing walking trail was constructed.
+The shore off the north side of the pool was also disturbed to install two 30-inch intake pipes out into the river, which are now abandoned.
 Several trees ranging in diameter from 4 to 26 inches will be removed to construct the proposed pump house and underground surge tank, but there will be a net benefit to the river on the northern side of the pool due to the conversion of 1,222 sf of impervious surface in the tidal buffer zone to pervious grass lawn.